lapinek/platform-scripting/README.AM.md

     1. Check if any callbacks have been already requested by the node; if not, specify one (or multiple callbacks, separated by comma) that will be sent to the user agent.
     1. When instantiating the callback class, remember to pass in parameters matching its constructor.
     1. When the form input has been populated and submitted to the server side, get the form value and save it in `transientState` or `sharedState` to make it available for the downstream nodes in the tree.

-    > With this approach, you can also easily try a particular callback before using it in authentication node development.

     If your scripted decision depends on multiple rounds of interaction with the user, you have an option to send the same or different callbacks from the same script until all necessary feedback is collected.
 For example, let's keep sending the password callback back to the user if no input has been provided: